 Typically, the duration that repeat prescriptions cover is 6 or 12 months although they are flexible and can be written for any period.
 Although the patient does not have to see their doctor to authorise each issue of the medication/medical device, they will need to have the prescription authorised by another clinician in the practice.

 When a medication or medical device is repeat-dispensed the patient will be able to pick up the item from the pharmacy without the need for each prescription to be issued by the GP practice.
 Apart from the practice not needing to issue each prescription, repeat-dispensing works in a similar manner to repeat prescriptions where the doctor is able to determine the number of issues or the time period before needing to visit the doctor again for the prescription to be re-authorised.

-It is possible in GP systems to record an intent to prescribe a medication but not to actually place an order for the medication.
+It is possible in GP systems to record an intent to prescribe a medication or medical device but not to actually place an order for the medication/medical device.
 These will exist in GP systems without a prescription or EPS request ever being issued.

 Medication prescribed elsewhere

-In GP systems, in addition to ordering medications and issuing them to a patient, it is also possible for clinicians to record medication that was not issued by their GP practice.
+In GP systems, in addition to ordering medications/medical devices and issuing them to a patient, it is also possible for clinicians to record medications/medical devices that were not issued by their GP practice.
 This may happen if a patient has been in hospital and informs a clinician that they were prescribed a medication or allocated a medical device during that episode of care.

-All GP systems allow for data to be entered to record details of medications that they are informed about, but do not issue within the medication section in the system.
+All GP systems allow for data to be entered to record details of medications/medical devices that they are informed about, but do not issue within the medication/medical device section in the system.